gorgonia/dev/infrastructure/aws/gpu/README.md

 `terraform apply` creates a machine and display its IP address on stdout.
 You can connect to the machine by `ssh` with the user `ubuntu` .

 ### Destroying the machine

 `terraform destroy` destroys the machine. **All data are lost**.
 Billing is stopped.

+### Finding the IP

+`terraform output` is your friend.
+It will display the public IP of the machine.